Our vision is to be a beacon for all First People living here now and into the future.

 Our practices are guided by the following pedagogical documents:

-Moreover, we are guided by Medicine Wheel teachings known as Gifts of the Four Directions.
+We are guided by the Medicine Wheel teachings known as Gifts of the Four Directions.
 This pedagogical paradigm engages the individual, family, and community in a dynamic process that is focused on active engagement with these gifts, which include the ability to visualize, the importance of caring and building relationships, as well as seeking knowledge and taking action in our lives.

 Our philosophy and programs support Indigenous children and families to see themselves reflected in their social spaces, learning activities and play opportunities.
 We are inclusive and recognize the diversity within and amongst the Indigenous families who call Waterloo Region home.
 Our values are tied to the land, family, and community.